-This benchmark consist in a big set of object to insert to be performed in less time is possible.
-This test is replicated using a growing number of items to save to prove how performance scale in both systems.
-This benchmark measure execution time in ms and insist on a single table\collection.
+This benchmark consists of a big set of objects to insert to be performed in less time is possible.
+This test is replicated using a growing number of items to save to prove how performance scales in both systems.
+This benchmark measures execution time in ms and insists on a single table\collection.

 This benchmark is focused on query feature.
-We separate following pattern:
+We separate the following pattern:

-- CASE 1 get one entity using primary key: this pattern is used to fetch a single entity from db using is unique identifier
+- CASE 1 gets one entity using primary key: This pattern is used to fetch a single entity from db using is unique identifier.

-- CASE 2 full scan with fail: when you are looking for a deleted element and database have to scan all index before reply “no”.
+- CASE 2 full scan with fail: When you are looking for a deleted element and database has to scan all index before reply “no”.

 I created some benchmark simulating different ratio of patterns above.
-In example the first benchmark assume 5% of queries of kind 1, 70% of kind 2 and 25% of kind 3.
-This benchmark measure execution time in ms. This benchmark insist in a single table \ collection.
+In the example, the first benchmark assumes 5% of queries of kind 1, 70% of kind 2 and 25% of kind 3.
+This benchmark measures the execution time in ms. This benchmark insists on a single table \ collection.

-You can find all the code used to perform these test on git-hub.
+You can find all the code used to perform these tests on github.